andrecharneca/news-articles-chatbot/README.md

 - [llama-index](https://github.com/jerryjliu/llama_index) (querying system)

 ## Practical Info
- - The bot uses the `OPENAI_API_KEY` environment variable on your machine to query ChatGPT.
- - If after some time using it you come across an error in Chrome saying "You don't have authorization to visit this page", close and reopen Chrome.
+ - If after some time using it you come across an error in Chrome saying "You don't have authorisation to visit this page", close and reopen Chrome.